BiAPoL/PoL-BioImage-Analysis-TS-GPU-Accelerated-Image-Analysis/docs/00_course_preparation/Readme.md

 After Napari opens, click the menu `File > Open Samples > clEsperanto > blobs (from ImageJ)`.
 In the Panel on the right click on the `Label` button.
 If Napari then looks like this, you are ready to go:

+## Access to the ZIH HPC System

+Please follow the instructions outlined in the HPC_training_prep.pdf file to set up your access to the ZIH HPC System in advance of the training.

 ![img.png](img.png)

 ## Troubleshooting: DLL load failed